iltommi/qdb-documentation/source/concepts/data_storage.rst

 Conflict resolution
 ^^^^^^^^^^^^^^^^^^^^^

-Because of the way replication works, an original and a replica entry cannot be simultenously edited.
+Because of the way replication works, an original and a replica entry cannot be simultaneously edited.
 The client will always access the version considered the *original* entry and replicas are always overwritten in favor of the *original*.
 Replication is completely transparent to the client.

 When the original is unavailable due to data migration and the client sends a read-only request, the client will be provided with the replica entry.
 When the original is unavailable due to data migration and the client sends a write request, the cluster will respond with "unavailable" until the migration is complete.